Kate Marchessault

 Ballet

 LarryLee has been dancing since the earth was cooling.
 He has been associated with CBM for over thirty years, and Maine State Ballet for over twenty-five.
 Company credits include Atlanta Ballet, Ram Island Dance Company, Concert Dance Company of Boston, Ballet New England, Ballet Arts Minnesota, Zenon Dance Company, Minnesota Dance Theatre, and various pickup companies.
 He’s worked with many modern, jazz, and ballet choreographers, and danced in countless dances of others as repertory companies were his career choices.
-Performed lots of contemporary and classical ballets, too.
+He performed lots of contemporary and classical ballets, too.
 LarryLee is grateful and thankful just to be able to continue dancing.

 Kate Whalen